-Implementation of the technology
+- Implementation of the technology

-Maintenance of the business assumptions and rules applied by the technology
+- Maintenance of the business assumptions and rules applied by the technology

-Updates and management of the tax calendar and changing filing frequencies
+- Updates and management of the tax calendar and changing filing frequencies

-Managing sales thresholds and an expanding nexus footprint
+- Managing sales thresholds and an expanding nexus footprint

-Taxability of new products and services
+- Taxability of new products and services

-Management of the output from the technology – specifically tax data
+- Management of the output from the technology – specifically tax data

-Responding to jurisdictional notices and inquiries
+- Responding to jurisdictional notices and inquiries

 Sales tax compliance is complicated and multi-layered, requiring a person (ideally a person with extensive sales tax experience) to peel back the onion by jurisdiction (state, municipal, home rule, special district), activity, and type of tax before making key decisions.
 When you chose an “all-in-one” solution, that’s probably not what you had in mind.
 The hope was to remove bandwidth issues and allow your team to focus on other tasks, but it’s just not possible without a human touch.

-Technology is a valuable tool, and in 2020, we’re leaning on it more than ever.
+Technology is a valuable tool, and in 2022, we’re leaning on it more than ever.
 But technology alone lacks the insight needed to manage sales tax from registration to remittance and audit to penalty resolution.